Healing Damaged Lungs

 Funding for the study was provided by the National Heart, Lung and Blood Institute, a member of the National Institutes of Health.
 Other Johns Hopkins researchers involved in this study were Kenji Tsushima, M.D., Ph.D.; Neil Aggarwal, M.D.; Erin West, B.Sc.; Matthew Willett, B.Sc.; Martin Britos, M.D.; Matthew Pipeling, M.D.; Roy Brower, M.D.; and John McDyer, M.D.

-* News Release by Johns Hopkins Medical Institutions: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Johns Hopkins Medical Institutions).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.